Lorenzo

 Notable People Named Lorenzo

-Lorenzo Domínguez was a prolific Latin American sculptor known for his unique synthesis of pre-Columbian and Rapa Nui aesthetics with European artistic influences.
+Lorenzo Domínguez - Lorenzo Dominguez was a prolific Latin American sculptor blending pre Columbian and Rapa Nui aesthetics with European training.

-Lorenzo de Zavala was a prominent Mexican and Tejano physician, politician, diplomat, and author who played a significant role in drafting the constitutions for both Mexico and the Republic of Texas.
+Lorenzo de Zavala was a Yucatan-born physician, politician, diplomat, and author who helped draft the 1824 Mexican constitution and the 1836 Republic of Texas constitution, and was fluent in several languages.

-Lorenzo Valla, an Italian Renaissance humanist, is renowned for his historical-critical analysis that exposed the Donation of Constantine as a forgery, challenging the papacy's claim to temporal power and earning him recognition as a precursor of the Reformation.
+Lorenzo Valla, an Italian Renaissance humanist and priest, exposed the Donation of Constantine as a forgery, undermining papal temporal power and foreshadowing the Reformation.

-Lorenzo Fernando Lamas is an American actor best known for his role as Lance Cumson in the soap opera Falcon Crest, for which he received a Golden Globe Award nomination.
+Lorenzo Fernando Lamas is an American actor and producer best known for playing Lance Cumson on Falcon Crest, a role that earned him a Golden Globe nomination.

-Lorenzo Sabine, a former U.S. Representative from Massachusetts, is best known for his research and publications on the Loyalists of the American Revolution.
+Lorenzo Sabine was a Massachusetts congressman best remembered for his pioneering scholarship on Loyalists of the American Revolution.

-Lorenzo Music - Gerald David "Lorenzo" Music was an American writer, producer, and voice actor known for his work on The Bob Newhart Show and as the original voice of Garfield.
+Lorenzo Music was an American actor and writer best known for co creating The Bob Newhart Show and for voicing Garfield and Carlton the Doorman.

-Lorenzo Massa - Lorenzo Bartolomé Massa was an Argentine Catholic priest known for being one of the main founders of Club San Lorenzo de Almagro and the scout group Don Bosco's Argentinian Explorers.
+Lorenzo Bartolome Massa was an Argentine Catholic priest and co-founder of Club San Lorenzo de Almagro and the Don Bosco Argentine Explorers.

-Lorenzo Orsetti, also known as Orso and Tekoşer Piling, was an Italian anarcho-communist and antifascist who fought with the Syrian Democratic Forces in the Rojava conflict.
+Lorenzo Orsetti, known as Orso and Tekoser Piling, was an Italian anarcho-communist and antifascist from Florence who fought with the Syrian Democratic Forces in the Rojava conflict.

 Lorenzo Marsili is an Italian philosopher, political activist, and social entrepreneur.

-Lorenzo de' Medici, Duke of Urbino - Lorenzo di Piero de' Medici, also known as Lorenzo the Magnificent, was a prominent ruler of Florence and Duke of Urbino, whose daughter Catherine de' Medici became Queen Consort of France, and his illegitimate son Alessandro de' Medici became the first Duke of Florence.
+Lorenzo de' Medici, Duke of Urbino - Lorenzo di Piero de Medici, ruler of Florence and Duke of Urbino from 1516 to 1519, was the father of Catherine de Medici, Queen Consort of France, and Alessandro de Medici, the first Duke of Florence.

-Lorenzo Homar Gelabert was a prominent Puerto Rican printmaker, painter, and calligrapher known for his work at several influential workshops and for designing the logo of the Instituto de Cultura Puertorriqueña.
+Lorenzo Homar Gelabert was a Puerto Rican printmaker, painter, and calligrapher who worked with the Centro de Arte Puertorriqueno, DIVEDCO, and the Taller de Artes Graficas of the Instituto de Cultura Puertorriquena, and designed its logo.

 Mariana Castillo Morales